runxel/rhino-secrets/README.md

 # [🦏 Rhino Secrets](https://runxel.github.io/rhino-secrets/)
-A collection of cool stuff and facts on Rhino you might or might not know.
+A collection of cool stuff and lesser known facts on Rhino you might or might not know.

 ## Rhino